 The present study suggested a novel technique for RCPSP based on a forest optimization algorithm.
 Since the primary forest optimization algorithm is an evolutionary algorithm for solving continuous optimization problems, a new method was proposed in this paper by applying changes and redefining its leading operators to solve the project scheduling problem with classic resource constraints.
 In addition, tree selection was optimized for the following stages of the algorithm by using the gradual simulated annealing mechanism in the global seed dispersal stage.
 According to computational results, the proposed method had an extremely suitable performance regarding solving the problem.
-Given the suitability of the proposed method in solving RCPSP, it should be used to solve other problems related to project scheduling, including multi-mode resource-constrained project scheduling problems and resource-constrained project scheduling problems with minimal and maximal time lags in future studies.
+Given the suitability of the proposed method in solving RCPSP, it should be used to ing multi-mode resource-constrained project scheduling problems and resource-constrained project scheduling problems with minimal and maximal time lags in future studies.